-We’d like to say a special Thank you! to our weekly sponsors from January for sponsoring our site and for the great apps they make.
+We’d like to say a special Thank you! to our weekly sponsors from August for sponsoring our site and for the great apps they make.
 If you would like to feature your app on our site with an advertisement, be sure to check out our available slots on BuySellAds or register for a weekly sponsorship for your app.

 If you haven’t already checked out our the great apps that sponsored our site last month, be sure to check them out now!

 Snapheal is the fastest, easiest software available to help pro and amateur photographers remove unwanted objects, heal skin blemishes, and fix common imperfections such as scratches in photos.
 Just mark what you want removed, and then click one button — Snapheal will do the rest.
 Restore old photos, heal skin blemishes and remove wires, people, pets, signs, watermarks and more – anything that distracts from your favorite photos.
 Finish your images before sharing them on your favorite social networks by adjusting exposure, toning, sharpening or blurring details.
 With 20 handy tools in all, it’s got everything you need to make your photos pop.

 Radium is the Mac app for serious internet radio listeners.
 It’s beautifully designed, simple to use, and filled with over 8,000 stations of every genre so you’ll always have something to listen to.
 Just search for the type of music you feel like listening to, and get back to what you’re doing.
 Radium will stream the music, let you easily see what’s playing in your menubar, and keep a list of your favorites so you can buy them from iTunes later.
 It’s great.